alosadagrande/tekton-dpdk/blog.md

 ### Tasks

 A Task is a collection of Steps that you define in a specific order as part of your pipeline.
 OpenShift comes by default with a bunch of clusterTasks predefined, which are similar to Tekton Tasks but with a cluster scope.
-In our environment the [S2i task](https://github.com/tektoncd/catalog/tree/v1alpha1/s2i) will be very handy to build testPMD application along with DPDK builder image.
+In our environment, the [S2i task](https://github.com/tektoncd/catalog/tree/v1alpha1/s2i) will be very handy to build testPMD application along with DPDK builder image.

 Also, we will require a custom task in order to deploy the new image into the CNF cluster.
 It is based in the [oc client]() ClusterTask and it takes into account the cluster resource definition and values to authenticate in the remote cluster.